damus-io/noteguard/README.md

 You can install noteguard by copying the binary to the strfry directory.

 Static musl builds are convenient ways to package noteguard for deployment.
-It enables you to copy the binary directly to your server, assuming its the same architecture as the one you're building on.
+It enables you to copy the binary directly to your server, ensure that you are using the correct architecture that your server is running.

+You most likely want `x86_64-unknown-linux-musl` or `aarch64-unknown-linux-musl`.
+Install this target with rustup, build noteguard, and copy the binary to the server:

 ```sh
 $ rustup target add x86_64-unknown-linux-musl